devcontainers-contrib/features/src/kubectx-kubens/README.md

 | version | Select the version you would like to install (will apply for for both kubectx and kubens.) | string | latest |

----

-_Note: This file was auto-generated from the [devcontainer-feature.json](https://github.com/devcontainers-contrib/features/blob/main/src/kubectx-kubens/devcontainer-feature.json).
-Add additional notes to a `NOTES.md`._